kneehit/Bike_Sharing_Demand/Bike_Sharing_Demand.md

     ## Multiple R-squared:  0.8269, Adjusted R-squared:  0.8262
     ## F-statistic:  1295 on 40 and 10845 DF,  p-value: < 2.2e-16

-We get a significant increase in R squared value and now it is 0.82, denoting that about 82% of variation is explained
+We get a significant increase in R squared value and now it is 0.82, denoting that about 82% of variation is explained.

 We shall compute RMSE to compare the result of linear regression model with other models.